You found a Pelosi comment that you printed to me on the Supreme Court decision?

 We invaded their territory.

-They didn't do anything to Us, we invaded their territory.
+They didn't do anything to us.

-We're it's just we have an unfair advantage.
+It's just, we have an unfair advantage.

 We're the lone superpower of the world.